MinhNguyen41092/thuan-nguyen-html-css-training/README.md

 - Understand HTML/CSS properties and use them correctly
 - Slice from Sketch to HTML/CSS
-- Understand the concepts of Flex
+- Understand the concepts of Figma

 ## Design on figma: